ishu788/tryhackme_notes/1-General Introduction.md

  #### A security audit is a review of an organization's security records, activities, and other related documents.
-For example, an analyst may examine in-house security issues, such as making sure that confidential information, like individual computer passwords, isn't available to all employees.
+For example, an analyst may examine in-house security issues, such as making sure that confidential information, like individual computer passwords, isn't available to all employees

  - Compliance is the process of adhering to internal standards and external regulations and enables organizations to avoid fines and security breaches.